Automattic/jetpack/readme.txt

 1. You should have the Apache mod mime and mod rewrite modules installed and WordPress custom permalinks (Settings->Permalinks) enabled.
 PHP safe mode should be disabled.
 If any of those are missing or off you can still use PHP or legacy caching.
 2. If you have WP-Cache installed already, please disable it.
 Edit wp-config.php and make sure the WP_CACHE define is deleted, and remove the files wp-content/wp-cache-config.php and wp-content/advanced-cache.php.
 These will be recreated when you install this plugin.
 3. Upload this directory to your plugins directory.
 It will create a 'wp-content/plugins/wp-super-cache/' directory.
-4. If you are using WordPress MU you will need to install this in 'wp-content/mu-plugins/wp-super-cache/' and the file wp-cache.php must be copied into the mu-plugins directory.
+4. If you are using WordPress MU or WordPress Multisite you can install the plugin in the ordinary plugins folder and activate it "network wide".
 5. WordPress users should go to their Plugins page and activate "WP Super Cache".
 6. Now go to Settings->WP Super Cache and enable caching.
 If you see an error message or a blank screen see the "FAQ" section later in this readme for instructions.
 7. If you choose "Mod Rewrite caching", mod_rewrite rules will be inserted into your .htaccess file.
 Look in your web root directory for this file.
 It should look similar to this: